AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Mike Hickey - The Benchmark Co.
 LLC

 Hey, guys.
 Thanks for taking my questions.
 Just two, I guess.
 Curious what you're seeing in Europe in terms of the competitive response to your recline initiatives.
-And then secondly, obviously, this could be a delicate topic, but as we sort of model out Q4, the Thor was (01:11:14) good, we're still sort of down double digit domestic.
+And then secondly, obviously, this could be a delicate topic, but as we sort of model out Q4, obviously the Thor was good, we're still sort of down double digit domestic.
 Justice League, looks like it's shaping up well but in terms of Star Wars, how should we think about modeling that?
 Should we think about two years ago or do you have any evidence in terms of pre-ticket sales that this year's film can compete with that level?
 Thank you.

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 So in Europe, we've either seen no competitor response or in a very few theatres, very few, handfuls.
 People are putting in a row of recliner seats or two rows of recliner seats and calling it a day.
 It's a very different look to a consumer compared to what we're doing to enhance the overall feel and appeal of our theatres.
-We do think we're going to pick up considerable first mover advantage in Europe and that first mover advantage will be sustained for a significant period of time.
+We do think we're going to pick up considerable first mover advantage in Europe and that that first mover advantage will be sustained for a significant period of time.

 With respect to Q4, everything you said is accurate.
 I think we're going to let it play out before starting to handicap each title, title-by-title.
 I don't think any of us would have called $325 million for IT in September, for example.
 We do think Star Wars is going to be huge.
-We think it's going to be the biggest movie of the year, whether it gets all the way to the level of Chapter VII – The Force Awakens or not, I don't know that anybody is calling for that but we know it's going to be a very big movie.
+We think it's going to be the biggest movie of the year, whether it gets all the way to the level of Chapter VII – The Force Awakens or not, I don't know that anybody is calling for that, but we know it's going to be a very big movie.
 So probably under The Force Awakens and more than anything else you've seen this year.
 And with those numbers, I'm not talking about the 2017 calendar gross, I'm talking about the full run of the movie as it extends into January and beyond.

 Mike Hickey - The Benchmark Co.
 LLC